 \end{question}

-For BRWs on the Euclidean spaces $\mathbb{R}^d$, one can make a more precise decomposition than \eqref{def-E-alpha-beta} according to the accumulation points of the trajectory $(\frac{1}{n} V(t_n): n \geq 1)$.
-The multifractal spectrum in dimension one has been extensively studied; see, for example, \cite{Barral00, BHJ11, Fal94, HW92, Mol96}.
-The general case for $d \geq 1$ has been addressed in works by Attia \cite{Attia14} and Attia and Barral \cite{AB14}, with the latter obtaining a very strong form that goes beyond multifractal analysis.
-Our final result solves Question \ref{ques3} for BRWs on free groups.
+For BRWs on the Euclidean spaces $\mathbb{R}^d$, one can refine the decomposition in \eqref{def-E-alpha-beta} by considering the set of the accumulation points of the trajectory $(\frac{1}{n} V(t_n): n \geq 1)$.

+In the one-dimensional case, the multifractal spectrum has been extensively studied, see \cite{Barral00, BHJ11, Fal94, HW92, Mol96}.
+The higher-dimensional case ($d \geq 1$) has been treated in the work of Attia~\cite{Attia14} and Attia and Barral~\cite{AB14}, with the latter obtaining a very strong form that goes beyond multifractal analysis.
+Our final result addresses Question \ref{ques3} for BRWs on free groups.

 \begin{theorem} Let $r \in (1,\infty)$.
 With probability one, for every $0 \leq \alpha \leq \beta \leq 1$, $E_r(\alpha, \beta) $ is non-empty if and only if $[\alpha,\beta] \subset I(r)$ and in this case, $E_r(\alpha, \beta)$ is a dense subset of $\partial \mathcal{T}$ with Hausdorff dimension